7 Reasons to Exit at Rock Springs and Green River

 6) Sand Sledding at Killpecker Sand Dunes

-Exit 107 leads to the world’s second largest active sand dunes, Killpecker Sand Dunes.
+Exit 107 also brings you to the world’s second largest active sand dunes, Killpecker Sand Dunes.
 These singing sand dunes are also part of the Red Desert and offer a variety of outdoor recreation opportunities for both families and thrill-seekers looking for fun.
 Try sand sledding at the dunes on a sled or skis!

 7) Learning Local History